 An HR reporting system can also have external applications integrated, such as FutureFuel‘s interactive dashboard where employers can offer their employees student debt benefits such as refinancing.

 HR reports can offer valuable ways of assessing specific areas in the organization.
 These reports can show turnover rates, for example, per department.
-This helps company leaders to spot and address problems as they arise.
-This is why HR reports are essential when it comes to improving internal processes in any organization.
+This helps leaders to spot and address problems as they arise.
+This is why reports are essential when it comes to improving internal processes in any organization.

 Human Resources Reporting Structure